 1. System at Rest

-Ash conveyor system is waiting for sufficient ash to accumulate in the hoppers.
-Dome valves (1) are closed and sealed conveying air valve (2) is closed
+Pneumatic conveying system is waiting for sufficient ash to accumulate in the hoppers.
+Dome valves (1) are closed and sealed conveying air valve (2) is closed.

 2. System Fill Cycle Commences